expo/expo/packages/jest-expo/README.md

 You can use `jest-expo` to test any Expo supported platform.
 For legacy purposes `jest-expo` runs your tests in the standard React Native environment (iOS).
 The recommended way to test your project is with `jest-expo/universal` which runs your tests with every Expo supported platform.
 Currently this includes iOS, Android, web, and Node (which is used for testing SSR compliance).

-Pressing **X** will open a platform selection dialog which you can use to debug single platforms.
-You can also create a custom `jest.config` and combine the single platforms with `jest-expo/ios`, `jest-expo/android`, `jest-expo/web`, and `jest-expo/node`.
+Pressing **X** will open a platform-selection dialog that you can use to test individual platforms.
+You can also create a custom Jest config and combine the individual platforms with `jest-expo/ios`, `jest-expo/android`, `jest-expo/web`, and `jest-expo/node`.

 ### Extensions